UCL/research-computing-with-cpp/02cpp1/sec01StandardLibrary.md

 ## Input / Output

 Input and output (often abbreviated to IO or I/O) to the terminal or to a file is important for interacting with users and retrieving the results of programs.
-It can also be useful for some debugging purposes, although you should use a debugger where you can (more on that in week 6).
+It can also be useful for some debugging purposes, although you should use a debugger where you can (more on that later in this course).
 The standard library has some useful headers for this; we'll make heavy use of `<iostream>` to write to, or receive input from, the terminal.

 ### Output